 But what are the best places for remote work in Huntsville?

 We know that the safest way to socially distance is by staying in and working from home, but sometimes distractions make it impossible.
 Anyone with kids, needy pets, or extra-affectionate partners knows what I’m talking about.

 This little coffee shop is a fan favorite.
-When we took to Instagram to ask locals their recommendations on ‘best remote work spots,’ Angel’s Island came up again and again.
+When we took to Huntsville Instagram fans to ask locals their recommendations on their ‘best remote work spots,’ Angel’s Island came up again and again.
 Even our Director of Marketing, Shannon, recommended it – “I used to stay for hours and buy coffee after coffee and sometimes lunch.”

-Located in South Huntsville, Angel’s Island is a free-standing coffee shop with a drive-through in case you’re just passing through.
+Located in South Huntsville, Angel’s Island is a free-standing local coffee shop with a drive-through in case you’re just passing through.
 Their iconic yellow exterior makes them hard to miss, and their interior is small but cozy and allows for comfortable social distancing while you work.